dibyajyoti0750/WanderLust/Rebuild It/step39.md

 ✅ **Data is stored in the cloud database**.
 ✅ **Users, listings, and reviews sync properly**.
 ✅ **The application is smoothly interacting with the cloud database**.

 ---

-Here's a structured cheat sheet of everything we've covered so far, translated into English without skipping any details, including all the necessary code:

----